kapshaul/CT-medical-imaging/README.md

 As shown in Figure 2, the EM algorithm exhibited a monotonically increasing likelihood as it converged toward a stable solution.

 The Cramér-Rao Lower Bound (CRLB) was used as a benchmark to assess the efficiency of the mean squared error (MSE) for each parameter.
-To further evaluate performance, the signal gain was varied from 0.01 to 1000, with both the CRLB and MSE calculated for each parameter, as illustrated in Figure 3.
+To further evaluate performance, the signal gain was varied from 0.1 to 2, with both the CRLB and MSE as illustrated in Figure 3.

 <br>